 The Group is engaged in a wide range of businesses.
 In the event of climate change, natural disasters such as earthquakes, floods and typhoons, accidents and disasters such as fires, or infectious diseases, in addition to the risk of direct damage to its own employees and related facilities, the Group’s business activities may stagnate due to the suspension of operations by suppliers and other client manufacturers, and this may have an impact on the Group’s performance.

-In response to the risks posed by climate change, we have been working on industrialization through the expansion of power generation using renewable energy, etc. We have initiated measures including compliance with the Task Force on Climate-related Financial Disclosures (TCFD) and Scopes 1, 2 and 3, and in the future, we will further work on specific measures.
+In response to the risks posed by climate change, we have been working on industrialization through the expansion of power generation using renewable energy, etc. In terms of the importance of risk management in climate change, we will promote efforts to reduce CO2 emissions in Scope 1 and 2 based on the framework of the TCFD (Task Force on Climate-related Financial Disclosures).

 In addition, with regard to risks such as natural disasters, accidents and disasters, and infectious diseases including COVID-19, we will thoroughly implement operational manuals designed to prevent such risks.
 At the same time, we will promote a rapid business continuity plan (BCP) centered on disaster prevention measures, telecommuting systems, and continuation of supply chains, and seek to hedge risks by, for example, purchasing non-life insurance.

 The Group retains confidential and personal information obtained from a wide variety of business partners, and any leakage of such information assets may not only result in a loss of business partner information assets, but also result in a loss of the Group’s social credibility and have an impact on the Group’s business performance.

 In order to prevent information leakage, the Group has established an information security system based on the Group Information Security Regulations, and is implementing educational and enlightenment activities for its officers and employees (establishment and operation of security handbooks, etc.).

 (8) Risks associated with the Group’s businesses